-What You Need

-☐ Soil auger ☐ Materials for the Soil Particle Density

-☐ Meter stick Protocol

-☐ Four soil containers (bags or soil moisture sample cans) ☐ Materials for the Particle Size Distribution Protocol

-molecule campie came, □ Soil drying oven
+- Soil auger - □ Meter stick - Four soil containers (bags or soil moisture sample cans) - Materials for the Soil Particle Density Protocol - □ Materials for the Particle Size Distribution Protocol - Soil drying oven

 A calibration curve for your soil moisture sensor at 30 cm depth must be developed for conversion from meter readings to soil water content.
 There is no need to develop calibration curves for other depths unless they differ significantly in soil particle density or texture.
 The following steps are how you determine this.